Azure-Samples/azure-search-power-skills/Vision/PID/README.md

 ## Settings

-The default configuration of the skill identified tags or equipment and associated text blocks.
-Tuning the following parameters allos you to se the sensitivity of grouping of individual text spans into a block.
+The default configuration of the skill identifies tags or equipment and associated text blocks.
+Tuning the following parameters allows you to se the sensitivity of grouping of individual text spans into a block.

 1. ```maxSegment``` defines the max length of a valid text segment
 2. ```leftAlignSensitivity``` defines the sensitivity of the algorithm in matching text blocks that are left aligned